Eagles outlast Josh Allen and Bills in rainy win, keep NFC’s No. 2 seed in play

 A missed two-point conversion helped lift the Birds, who nearly coughed up a 13-0 fourth-quarter lead.
 They captured their third straight win.

-The Bills notched a pair of touchdowns on two straight drives — both on Josh Allen Tush Pushes — late in the fourth quarter.
+The Bills notched touchdowns on two straight drives — both on Josh Allen Tush Pushes — late in the fourth quarter.
 Bills head coach Sean McDermott opted to go for two to win it, but Allen’s pass intended for Khalil Shakir sailed too far in front of the receiver.
 Dallas Goedert recovered the ensuing onside kick with four seconds remaining to seal the win.

 Here’s our instant analysis from the Eagles’ third straight victory: